 We have handled hundreds of trials and recovered millions for our clients, including $17,800,000 for a truck vs. car crash and $1,100,000 for a truck collision.
-We serve as the voice of the unheard and l pursue results that help our clients recover after an injury or loss.
-Here’s what some say about working with our firm:
+We serve as the voice of the unheard and pursue results that help our clients recover after an injury or loss.
+Here’s what some our our clients have said about working with our firm:

 - If it wasn’t for Christensen Law, I don’t know where I would be today.
 Thanks to Dave, Stephanie, and Michelle for getting me through this hard time that I have gone through.
 I didn’t know what to do, and since I’ve met them they have become family. -Timothy Taylor

 - If you require excellent, courteous and professional legal services, this is the firm you want!!!
 Without a doubt. – J. Hawkins

 - After my accident, I reached out to Christensen Law and was guided by attorney Thomas Economy through the process.
 He and his team made this entire process more manageable for me.
 I was able to get a fair settlement and would refer them to anyone that has any legal troubles. – Justin Tatum